ussserrr/maglev-client/README.md

 ```sh
 $ python3 main.py
 ```
+After loading you should see IP/port pair request and then main GUI appears.

 ## Packing into standalone app
 Performs via [PyInstaller](https://www.pyinstaller.org/).
 Pick appropriate `.spec` script and run
 ```sh
 $ pyinstaller "PID_GUI.spec"
 ```
+As in a non-standalone case, you should run the app from terminal to be able to set IP/port and start the GUI.
 Please use sources that lay under `./pyinstaller` folder.
 They differ only in the way to set paths to icons (see [SO](https://stackoverflow.com/questions/7674790/bundling-data-files-with-pyinstaller-onefile) for more details).

 ## Notes